-If you would like to know more about any aspect of this feel free to get in touch and if this made you rethink what you allow to happen in your head a donation on the button on the right would be appreciated, thank you.
+If you would like to know more about any aspect of this feel free to get in touch and if this made you rethink what you allow to happen in your head do let me know.

-I can also request white labelled copies of Fight the fear for your company – minimum order 100 copies.
+I can also request white labelled copies of Fight the fear for your company and Taking Control Of Your Mind- minimum order 100 copies.